danehans/cilium-demos/ipv6/ciliumcon-eu-2024/README.md

 kubectl get po/kube-controller-manager-kind-control-plane -n kube-system -o yaml | grep -e service-cluster -e cluster-cidr
 ```

-Nodes will be assigned a Pod CIDR from the `--cluster-cidr` CIDR and Services will be assigned IPs from the `--service-cluster-ip-range` CIDR.
+Nodes will be assigned a Pod CIDR from the `--cluster-cidr` CIDR and services will be assigned IPs from the `--service-cluster-ip-range` CIDR.

 Verify that nodes were assigned IPv6 pod CIDRs: